foundriesio/docs/source/reference-manual/ota/production-targets.rst

   fioctl waves rollout v2.0-update --uuids=ab8ecb00-8ed4-42ff-90b2-815b371c0f86,7a733e81-f948-43a9-a358-56f3deb5f184

-Check the ``fioctl waves rollout --help`` command for all available options, or look at the :ref:`Advanced Usage <ref-rm-wave-adv>` for more complex workflows.
+Check the ``fioctl waves rollout --help`` command for all available options, or look at the :ref:`Advanced Usage <ref-rm-prod-target-adv>` for more complex workflows.
 Hopefully, they should suit your specific production release lifecycle needs.

 To monitor the status of your Factory OTA updates, use the ``fioctl status`` command.